Kraw616/CSI350_OS_Project2/README.md

 4. In the same terminal/command window, type `./a.out` or just run the executable/object file.
 5. If you have trouble compiling/running the program (like I did on Mac), I would recommend using an online C++ compiler such as [this](https://www.onlinegdb.com/online_c++_compiler).
 Just make sure to create 7 files on there and copy and paste from the originals.
 6. Rejoice!
-7. Note: If you run multiple times, may get a malloc error.
+7. **Note**: If you run multiple times, you may get a malloc error.
 Please recompile and run it again if this occurs.
+8. **Another note** - it seems like there is a bug in the program that causes the same processes to show up multiple times in the finished queue, but unfortunately I did not have time to fix it.
+Note that process order comparisons are emitted due to this error.